meaghanjones/meetup-finder/README.md

 * Launch the Rails server by running command `$ rails s` in the terminal
 * Launch site by visiting localhost:3000 in browser

+* Create an .env file in the top level of the project for MAP_API_KEY and set it equal to your Google Map API key

 ## Tech Used

 * Ruby on Rails (v.
 5.0.0.1)